santacsj/basicassembler64/README.md

 *=$033c
 .
 ```
-between the PC start value and End of assembler file marker go the lines of instructions, which can be lines of symbol instructions or assembler instructions.
+between the PC start value and end of assembler file marker go the lines of instructions, which can be lines of symbol instructions or assembler instructions, in their own separate lines.

 **Symbol Instructions**